tomduck/pandoc-fignos/README.md

 #### Tagged Figures ####

-You may optionally override the figure number by placing a tag in a figure's attributes block as follows:
+The figure number may be overridden by placing a tag in the figure's attributes block:

     ![Caption.](image.png){#fig:id tag="B.1"}